 How To Treat An Infected Ear Piercing Without It Closing Up

 Infected piercings aren’t always dreadful incidents.
 Nevertheless, you need to take infections seriously as they can become a nuisance at the turn of a blind eye.
-There’s no need to ring alarm bells and cause a panic — now is the time for intervention and action.
+There’s no need to ring alarm bells and cause a panic — now is the time for intervention.

 An infected piercing is a pretty broad label.
 If your piercing is cartilage, oral or on your genitalia, you should immediately begin the home treatment.
 We then suggest consulting our content related to these specific piercing infections for detailed information.

 For minor infections, adopt one or both of these treatments three times daily.
 Don’t remove your piercing and remove any tight clothing or obstructions.

 - Wash your hands with antimicrobial soap before touching your piercing

 - Gently wipe around the piercing and any metal that’s showing with a saltwater rinse

 - You may find crusting around the wound and dry skin.
 Don’t remove the scabbing unless it falls off naturally

 - Pat dry with a paper towel that doesn’t leave behind fibers

 - Repeat three times a day until the piercing is free from infection